supchyan/ibus-manipulator-firmware/README.md

 ### Additional info
 iBus receiver sends data signals over RX0 pin, so make sure to plug or unplug it during/after/before flashing the firmware through serial.

-6, 10 pins are reserved by gear motor since only they can smoothly control transmitter's input.
-Other pins operates with a discrete input.
+6, 10 pins are reserved by a gear motor since only they can smoothly control transmitter's input in this firmware.
+FYI, other pins operates with a discrete input.

-Trema modules' jumpers have to be set in VIN state to work with 12V input provided by a power shield.
+Trema modules' jumpers have to be set in `VIN` state to work with 12V input provided by a power shield.

 If you use trema set shield to build the assembly, use the 1st field for a motor driver attached to a gear motor, 2nd field for an ibus receiver and other fields for motor drivers attached to linear actuators.